typemill/docs/05-Forms/00-Introduction.md

 ## Meta-Tabs and Public Forms

-With the keyword `forms` you can generate configuration forms for your **themes** and for your **plugins**.
+With the keyword `forms` you can generate configuration forms for your **theme** and for your **plugin**.
 That is great, but it is not all.
-Because with **plugins**, you can also create input forms for page meta-tabs or even public forms:
+Because with **plugins**, you can also create input forms for meta-tabs of a page or you can even generate public forms like a contact form:

-* If you want to add new input fields for page meta-tabs, then use the keyword `metatabs` instead of `forms`.
+* If you want to add new input fields in the meta-tab of a page, then use the keyword `metatabs` instead of `forms`.
 * If you want to create public forms like a contact form, then use the keyword `public` instead of `forms`.

-Find more information and examples under metatabs and public forms.
+Find more information and examples under [metatabs](/forms/meta-tabs) and [public forms](/forms/public-forms).

 ## Validation

-The field input of a user is **validated** in the backend automatically.
-The backend validation is pretty strict and you should always test the input fields intensively.
+The input of a user is automatically **validated**.
+The backend validation of Typemill is pretty strict and you should always test the input fields intensively.
 If you run into unwanted validation errors, please report them on GitHub.